Carvas91/sql/02_activities/assignments/Assignment2.md

 <img src="./images/SQL_assignment2-prompt3_type1.png" width="600">

 **Type one**
-We use this architecture if we don't need to keep a record of the addresses.
-When a change occurs, the row will be updated and the old data will be lost.
-We can do this by using UPDATE sql statements.
+We use this architecture when we don't need to keep a record of previous addresses.
+When a change occurs, the existing row is updated, and the old data is overwritten and lost.
+This is implemented using UPDATE SQL statements.

 **Type two model**
 <img src="./images/SQL_assignment2-prompt3_type2.png" width="600">

 **Type two**
-If maintaining a record is important to our company -for analysis purposes, then we should use the type two architecture.
-The table would include start and end dates and maybe a boolean column that confirms if that address is the current one.
+If maintaining a history of changes is important for our company—for example, for analysis or compliance purposes—we should use the Type Two architecture.
+In this model:

+- The table includes start and end dates to indicate the period of validity for each record.
+- Optionally, it may include a boolean column to indicate if an address is the current one.
+This approach allows us to preserve historical data and analyze how records have changed over time.

 ***